polyphony-chat/docs/docs/Protocol Specifications/core.md

 [Key Usage Flags](https://cryptography.io/en/latest/x509/reference/#cryptography.x509.KeyUsage) and [Basic Constraints](https://cryptography.io/en/latest/x509/reference/#cryptography.x509.BasicConstraints)
 are critical extensions.
 Therefore, if any of these X.509 extensions are present, they must be marked as "critical".
-ID-Certs not adhering to this standard should be treated as malformed.
+ID-Certs not adhering to this standard must be treated as malformed.

 ##### 7.1.1.3 Session IDs